 The product comes in three flavors.
-It is designed only for pre workout use.
+It is designed only for pre-workout use.
 Six Star promises increased energy, better focus, and an increase in muscle growth with Explosion.
-It contains 3 grams of beta-alinine, which may help inhibit lactic acid buildup and let you work out for longer amounts of time.
+It contains 3 grams of beta-alanine, which may help inhibit lactic acid buildup and let you work out for long amounts of time.
 You can mix or shake the powder, or blend it with other ingredients for a shake or smoothie.

 Six Star mentions a study where test subjects taking a creatine product identical to the one in Explosion were able to increase their maximum bench press weight 18.6% more than subjects who took a placebo or took nothing.
 The study was at the University of Ohio.
 However, Six Star does not provide any citations or links to the study results.
 We were unable to find any publications on the study after an internet search.

 9. Legion Pulse Pre Workout

 Legion Pulse pre-workout is one of the most popular pre-workout supplements we were able to find.
 It contains citrulline, anhydrous caffeine, ornithine, and beta-alanine to deliver a powerful cross benefit training effect.Read more

 The combination of citrulline malate and theanine, both associated with increased nitrogen levels, will pump more blood to your muscles while the beta alanine content gives you a boost.
 The product is labeled as having all-natural ingredients.

 Legion Pulse promises a caffeine boost that will not leave you feeling jittery or cause a crash later.
 This is because they have included 350 mg of caffeine, which Legion Athletics says is a nice median amount for people with a range of body weights.
 For comparison, you get 350 mg of caffeine in a plain grande coffee from Starbucks.